guildai/guildai/tests/plugin-python-utils.md

     I've also wrapped 'Hello again!'
     Hello again!

-A wrapper can prevent the call to the wrapped function by returning False.
+A wrapper can circumvent the call to the original method and return its own value by raising `python_util.Result`:

     >>> def wrap_and_prevent(say, msg):
-    ...   say("I've wrapped '%s' and prevented the original call!" % msg) ...   return False
+    ...   say("I've wrapped '%s' and prevented the original call!" % msg) ...   raise python_util.Result(None)
     >>> python_util.listen_method(Hello.say, wrap_and_prevent)
     >>> hello.say("Hello once more!")
     I've wrapped 'Hello once more!'